 IELTS 7.0 overall, with no less than 6.0 in writing and no less than 6.5 in all other components.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

-International students who do not meet the English language requirements for the programme may be able to study an English for Academic Purposes pre-sessional course with a progression route to the degree programme.
-For information and entry requirements, read Pre-sessional programmes
+International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.